simloom

 Your async code is tested one interleaving at a time — the polite one your laptop happened to schedule.
 Races ship.
 Flakes get retried.
 "Works on my machine" is the state of the art.

 simloom runs your unmodified asyncio program inside a fully simulated world — a seeded scheduler that owns every interleaving, a virtual clock, an in-memory network with injectable latency, loss, partitions, and crashes — and explores thousands of hostile schedules looking for the one that breaks your invariants.
-When it finds one, it hands you a seed that replays the failure byte-for-byte, forever, and shrinks it to the minimal schedule that still triggers the bug.
+It doesn't just find crashes: it asserts safety and liveness properties, proves correctness by exhaustive systematic search, and catches wrong answers (a store that returns a stale or impossible read) with serializability checking.
+When it finds a problem, it hands you a seed that replays the failure byte-for-byte, forever, shrinks it to the minimal schedule that still triggers the bug, and lets you walk the causal trace of what woke what.

 FAILED test_lease_exclusivity — simloom found a failing universe